Proud monthly donor of the “World Wildlife Federation” and “Feed the Children”

 1. What happens if I don’t comply with TRI reporting requirements?

-Non-compliance can result in fines, legal action, and reputational damage.
+Non-compliance can result in fines of up to $71,546 per chemical per year (EPA’s 2025 penalty policy), legal action, and reputational damage.

 2. Does TRI reporting apply to small businesses?